Armando Andrade Tudela

-Armando Andrade Tudela (born 1975, Lima, Peru) is an artist living and working in St Etienne, France and Berlin, Germany.
+Armando Andrade Tudela (born 1975) is a Peruvian artist.
+Hi lives and works in Saint-Étienne, France, and Berlin, Germany.

+Life

-Andrade studied at Pontifícia Universidad Católica del Perú in Lima, Perú, the Royal College of Art, London, and at the Jan Van Eyck Akademie, Maastricht.
-He was a founding member of the artist-run space and art collective Espacio La Culpable, Lima, Perú.
+Andrade Tudela was born in born 1975 in Lima, Peru.
+He studied at the Pontifical Catholic University of Peru in Lima, the Royal College of Art, London, and at the Jan Van Eyck Akademie, Maastricht.
+He was a founding member of the artist-run space and art collective Espacio La Culpable, Lima.

-Andrade has taken part in the 2006 São Paulo Biennial, the 2006 Shanghai Biennial and the 2005 Torino Triennale.
-In previous works, like CAMION (2004), his series of Billboard Photographs (2004-5) and Fragmentos de Escultura (2005), the artist has recombined existing and imagined forms out of a growing interest in local manifestations of the informal that occur on the precarious boundary between the historic and the new.
+Andrade has taken part in the 2006 São Paulo Art Biennial, the 2006 Shanghai Biennale and the 2005 Torino Triennale.
+In previous works, like CAMION (2004), his series of Billboard Photographs (2004–2005) and Fragmentos de Escultura (2005), the artist has recombined existing and imagined forms out of a growing interest in local manifestations of the informal that occur on the precarious boundary between the historic and the new.